Engineering at Smith

 The Picker Engineering Program is defined by a foundational and flexible curriculum and teaching approaches that increase diversity, inclusion and equity.
 The following are some of the most frequently asked questions about the program.

-Smith College offers two bachelor’s degrees in engineering.
+Smith College offers an accredited bachelor’s degree in engineering.